-|About this program:||Duke Classics - World Rally|
+|Program||Duke Classics - World Rally|

-|Episode title:||Monte Carlo Rally 1990|
+|Episode title||Monte Carlo Rally 1990|